-SMC 17C 240.220 Temporary Signs
+SMC 17C.240.XXX Temporary Signs

 - A. No Permit required.
 No sign permit is required for temporary signs. - B. Removal.
 Temporary signs shall be removed if the sign is in need of repair, is worn, dilapidated or creates a public nuisance. - C. Materials.
-See the definition of "temporary sign" in Section XXX. - D. City property (excluding City right-of-way).
-Temporary signs on City-owned property (excluding City right-of-way) are allowed only in conjunction with an approved Special Event permit. - E. City Right-of-Way outside of the Roadway.
+See the definition of "temporary sign" in Section XX. - D. City property (excluding City right-of-way).
+Temporary signs on City-owned property (excluding City right-of-way) are allowed only in conjunction with an approved Special Event permit.

+- E. City Right-of-Way outside of the Roadway.
 Temporary signs allowed to be placed in the right-of-way in SMC 17C.240.240(G) shall meet the following standards: - 1.
 The sign is entirely outside the roadway. - 2.
-The sign is no larger than nine square feet in size. - 3.
-The sign is entirely outside of the area of a right-of-way corner that is between the curb and the lines created by extending the property line to the curb face (See Figure 10a).
+The sign is no larger than nine square feet in size.
+The sign face is no wider than three feet and no taller than thirty-six inches. - 3.
+The sign is entirely outside of the area of a right-of-way corner that is between the curb and the lines created by extending the property line to the curb face (See Figure 10a). - 4.
+The sign is entirely outside the area of a sidewalk that is between the lines created by extending the edges of any curb ramp across the sidewalk to the property line. - 5.
+The sign is within six inches of the curb (See Figure 10b).